Links on Android Authority may earn us a commission. Learn more.

 OnePlus is only providing one OS upgrade (to Android 12) and three years of security updates.
 That's poor.

 There’s sadly some carrier bloatware to deal with.
 T-Mobile preinstalled a handful of its branded apps, only some of which can be removed.
 The real transgression is T-Mobile’s 50% takeover of the Google Discover screen with its T-Mobile Play service.
 When you pan left from the home screen to your Google Discover tool, you’ll find it’s split into two with one tab for Google and a second for T-Mobile Play.
 The T-Mobile Play tab is stuffed with T-Mobile-curated, ad-supported video content.
 This is crummy, OnePlus and T-Mobile.
+The good news is that you won’t have this issue if you opt for the unlocked version of the device.

 The radios could be better.
 OnePlus carried over most of the specs from the Nord N10.
 The phone packs 5G radios, but it’s limited to a really small number of sub-6GHz frequencies.
 It’s enough to run on T-Mobile’s mid-band 5G network, though not much more than that.
 The phone worked well on T-Mobile 5G in my time with it, but this is the T-Mobile version — OnePlus phones have historically been hit or miss with carrier 5G support for unlocked models.

 The rest of the connectivity suite isn’t much to write home about, but that’s to be expected at this price.
 It supports Wi-Fi 5 rather than upgrading to Wi-Fi 6/6E, and OnePlus also stuck with Bluetooth 5.1, rather than Bluetooth 5.2.
-These older specs mean the phone will be outdated sooner as standards advance, though considering the software support you probably won’t want to hold onto it for that long anyway.
+These older specs mean the phone will be outdated sooner as standards advance, though considering the software support, you probably won’t want to hold onto it for that long anyway.

 The fingerprint reader is sure to garner some complaints.
 The Nord N10 featured a rear-mounted fingerprint reader that worked really well.
 For the Nord N20, OnePlus relocated the fingerprint reader to the front screen.
 It’s an in-display job that’s located near the bottom edge of the phone.
 It’s easy enough to train but the location is low enough on the screen that it can be hard to tap comfortably sometimes.